NormalReedus/cache-me-ousside/README.md

     * and that the POST request endpoint is the same as the GET endpoint, which it often is not (e.g., with variable route params)

+## Details
+* You should trust proxies from your REST API, but it is not strictly necessary
+* The cache will only bust cached routes with requests done through the caching microservice.
+That means, that changing data through any other method will make the cache fall out of sync with the API
+* Your API should always return the exact same data when requesting the same url - the cache uses the url to cache the data.
+* You can only cache responses from GET requests (so far)